uhe-org/uhe/README.md

 # uhe

-A personal Rainmeter suite.
+A simple Rainmeter suite.

-This was made solely for me and not for others in mind, so YMMV.

-This project started in July 2019 and has steadily gone through many revisions but is still very WIP.
-The commit history was reset to not worry and waste time looking if there was something sensitive.
-It is public now, so I can be more cautious about what to commit.
+This project started privately in July 2019 and has steadily gone through many revisions.
+This was made originally just for me and may not be for others in mind, so YMMV.

 *Note: This suite contains [osu!](https://osu.ppy.sh)-related skins out of the box.*